dpjanes/node-iotdb/docs/atomic-theory.md

 # Brightness Survey

 In this section, we will show how a number of different standards organizations define the concept of **brightness** for lighting.
-This is by no means a _complete_ survey, there's almost certainly more definitions we could find.
+This is by no means a _complete_ survey, there&apos;s almost certainly more definitions we could find.
 However, this should be enough to illustrate our point.

 ## AllJoyn

 https://git.allseenalliance.org/cgit/interfaces.git/tree/interfaces/org.alljoyn.SmartSpaces.Operation/Brightness-v1.md?h=e29ad65f0b4dba6bc35060d7a6464cc6ee537c14

-Here's the (slightly edited) definition AllJoyn brightness:
+Here&apos;s the (slightly edited) definition AllJoyn brightness:

     | Type                  | double
     | Access                | readwrite